kali-linex/linex/Documentation/timers/highres.rst

 set of system functions a clock event device will be used to support.
 This includes the distinction of per-CPU and per-system global event devices.

-System-level global event devices are used for the Linux periodic tick.
+System-level global event devices are used for the Linex periodic tick.
 Per-CPU event devices are used to provide local CPU functionality such as process accounting, profiling, and high resolution timers.